matosgabriel/todo_behave_bdd/README.md

 # TODO Behave BDD

-Project focused on BDD learning and practicing, which is a TODO application been tested
+Project focused on BDD learning and practicing, which is a TODO application been tested.

 ## Scenario: Create a TODO card